gridcoin-community/Gridcoin-Research/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Gridcoin-Research for Windows.
+Below are some notes on how to build Gridcoin for Windows.

+The options known to work for building on Windows are:

-Most developers use cross-compilation from Ubuntu to build executables for Windows.
-This is also used to build the release binaries.
+* On Linux using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
+Ubuntu Trusty 14.04 is recommended and is the platform used to build the Gridcoin Windows release binaries.

-While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using the Windows Subsystem For Linux is the most straightforward.
-If you are building with another method, please contribute the instructions here for others who are running versions of Windows that are not compatible with the Windows Subsystem for Linux.
+* On Windows using [Windows
+Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.

+Other options which may work but which have not been extensively tested are (please contribute instructions):

+* On Windows using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
+* On Windows using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

 Compiling with Windows Subsystem For Linux
 -------------------------------------------